AndreasKuhn-ak/WS2022_Julia/corrections.md

 why could it be helpful to assign the type manually?

 Out of curiosity: Why is it important tha Julia calls things vectors or matrices?
 Isn't that an unnecessary level of complexity?

+- It not really important, its just Vector{} and Matrix{} are just aliases for Array(dim = 1){} resp.
+Array(dim = 2){}

 Are 2D array restricted to Matrices, i.e. does each subarray have to have the same length?

+- 2D arrays have no subarrays in the sense of Python/numpy, where a 2D array is just a 1D array with 1D arrays as elements.
+They are a seperate datastructure where all columns and rows must have the same length and all elements the same type.
+But its also possible to create arbitarily complex nested Vectors (1D-arrays) with subarrays/vector,... like in numpy.
+Then, there are no restrictions on size and types.

 4.1.1 Array functions
 "the sum of all elements of an array (only works on `Int64` and `Float`)" what about int16 and int32?